gyanantaran/DynamicsSimulations/problem01/README.md

 end
 ```

-### Observations
+# Observations

 1. Energy exchange between potential and kinetic forms
 2. Damped oscillations due to viscous friction
-3. For some parameters there is weird behaviour at very small scales, like the following.
+3. For some parameters there is weird behaviour at very small scales.
 This is probably an artifact of the solver and floating point truncations.
 I was unable to reproduce this, but I had shown this to Professor Andy and Ganesh Bhaiya.
 4. Increasing `c` by a little has a drastic effect
 5. The problem was fun to simulate
 6. Julia was fun to code in: Libraries were ergonomic to use, DifferentialEquations.jl, and Makie.jl